rx/message_bus/README.md

 # Voom::MessageBus

-A lightweight microservice message bus based ontop of sidekiq.
+A lightweight micro-service message bus based on top of Sidekiq.

 Inspired by the blog post [SIDEKIQ AS A MICROSERVICE MESSAGE QUEUE](https://brandonhilkert.com/blog/sidekiq-as-a-microservice-message-queue/) by [Brandon Hilkert](https://github.com/brandonhilkert)